Karthick-code/day-22-pricecard/README.md

-this file belongs to karthick! it contains files as react folder this react project is created with "npx create-react-app day-22-pricecard"
+this file belongs to karthick!. it contains files as react folder. this react project is created with "npx create-react-app day-22-pricecard" .

 it contains

     --> index.js
     --> index.css
     --> App.js